Qin Shi Huang: Mausoleum and Terracotta Army

+Mount Li - The Mausoleum of the First Emperor of China where Qin Shi Huang was ultimately interred.

 Sima Qian, writing a century after the First Emperor's death, wrote that it took 700,000 men to construct the emperor's mausoleum.
 British historian John Man points out that this figure is larger than the population of any city in the world at that time and he calculates that the foundations could have been built by 16,000 men in two years.
 Sima Qian never mentioned the Terracotta Army, but he did mention that the Qin Emperor built monumental bronze statues for his palace.
 The terracotta statues were discovered by a group of farmers digging wells on 29 March 1974.
 The soldiers were created with a series of mix-and-match clay molds and then further individualized by the artists' hand.
 Han Purple was also used on some of the warriors.

 There are around 6,000 statues excavated, whose purpose was to protect the Emperor in the afterlife from evil spirits.
 Also among the army are chariots and 40,000 real bronze weapons.

+Visual tour of the three main Terracotta Army pits (no audio).